DanielJoung/project-1/README.md

 - User can only bat $5 every turn.
 - User Goal is making $1000
 - If user got Royal Straight Flush , double up the batting money
+- If user don't have money, user can use cash shop.(It's on top of the right side)
+- After press Open Card button, it will start new game automatic 3seconds later
+- press start button to start game